 It’s sad to think that I became skilled at seeming fine when I felt both nauseous and a serious urgency to get to a toilet immediately.

-Years later, I discovered that the chronic diarrhea had done a number on my system.
+Years later, I discovered that chronic diarrhea had done a number on my system.
 I sought help for fatigue and generally feeling unwell.
 Yet I found out that all the symptoms that I didn’t think were a big deal (like my daily headaches, skill rashes, brain fog, etc.) were amplified by chronic diarrhea.

 While it might be easy to blame your chronic diarrhea on celiac disease or suspected food sensitivities, that’s likely not a fair assessment.
 It’s not normal to have diarrhea and unless you figure out the root causes, expect your diarrhea to continue.